konstvr/IWtoGRE-cycleGAN/README.md

 6. Click "Convert and Save"

 ## Disclaimer
+>[!CAUTION]
-#### CAUTION: This model has not been tested for clinical use.
+>This model has not been tested for clinical use.
 Use at your own risk
 #### The material in this site is distributed under CC-BY-NC-ND v 4.0 license https://creativecommons.org/licenses/by-nc-nd/4.0/

 ## Please cite: